savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-external.liq" from=2 to=-1}
 ```

-Videos can also be encoded by programs able to read files in avi format from standard input.
-To use it, the flag `video=true` should be passed to `%external`.
-For instance, a compressed avi file can be generated with the `ffmpeg` binary with
+Videos can also be encoded by external programs, by passing the flag `video=true` to `%external`: in this case, the data is given in AVI format on the standard input.
+For instance, a compressed Matroska file (with H.264 video and mp3 audio) can be produced using the `ffmpeg` binary with

 ```{.liquidsoap include="liq/encoder-external2.liq" from=2 to=-1}
 ```